dingherself/phil-324/case-discussions/04-morales-santana.md

 This time, the Court found the differential requirement unconstitutional, but it got hung up on remedies: for the Court, Justice Ginsburg wrote that the right thing to do here was to strike down the shortened period for unmarried citizen mothers, such that the longer period would apply across the board—indeed, Justice Ginsburg argued that this was necessitated “by the legislature’s intent, as revealed by the statute at hand.”

-**Please read Justice Ginsburg’s majority opinion in *Morales-Santana* linked above.
+**Please read Justice Ginsburg’s majority opinion in *Morales-Santana* linked above (be smart about which parts to skim!).
 In light of our class discussion this week, how do you think MacKinnon would respond to *Morales-Santana*?
 Would you agree with her, and why or why not?**

 The grading standards for case discussions are [available here](https://github.com/dingherself/phil-324/blob/main/case-discussions/00-grading-standards.md).